 Bucks hammer Knicks as everyone gets involved

-Giannis Antetokounmpo totaled 29 points and 15 rebounds in 22 minutes Monday night as the host Milwaukee Bucks easily extended their winning streak to 12 games with a wire-to-wire 132-88 rout of the New York Knicks.
+Giannis Antetokounmpo totaled 29 points and 15 rebounds in 22 minutes Monday night as the host Milwaukee Bucks easily extended their winning streak to 12 games with a wire-to-wire, 132-88 rout of the New York Knicks.
 Antetokounmpo recorded his 20th double-double in 21 games, getting his latest one in 15 minutes into the first half when the Bucks asserted their will.
-The only time Antetokounmpo failed to get a double-double was two nights ago, when he finished a rebound shy in Saturday's 41-point win over Charlotte.
+The only time Antetokounmpo failed to get a double-double was two nights ago, when he finished a rebound shy on Saturday in Milwaukee's 41-point win over Charlotte.

 Milwaukee improved to an NBA-best 18-3 and won a 12th straight game for the first time since 1982.
 The Bucks matched the fifth-longest winning streak in team history.
 D.J.
-Wilson added a career-high 19 points and Khris Middleton finished with 16 points as Milwaukee shot 55.8 percent and hit 16 3-pointers Thirteen different players scored for the Bucks, who beat the Knicks for the ninth time in the last 10 meetings.
+Wilson added a career-high 19 points and Khris Middleton finished with 16 points for Milwaukee, which shot 55.8 percent and hit 16 3-pointers.
+Thirteen different players scored for the Bucks, who beat the Knicks for the ninth time in the last 10 meetings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)